jacobprezant/prezant.us/docs/index.md

 Hey, I'm Jacob.
-I'm a high schooler in NYC interested in mobile & application security research.
+I'm a high schooler in NYC interested in mobile application and operatinng systems security.